 About Our Alaskan Malamute Puppies

-Puppy Mills are less interested in what they “produce” and will often breed dogs with known genetic disorders or breed dogs that are too old or young to be bred, or dogs that are not physically or emotionally healthy.
+Puppy Mills are also less interested in what they “produce” and will often breed dogs who have a known genetic disorder, breeds dogs that are too old or too young to be bred, or dogs that are not physically or emotionally healthy.
 This is highly frowned upon by ethical breeders who work hard to produce quality puppies and contribute to the integrity and quality of the breed.
-OFA certifications alone mean little to nothing, so don’t allow yourself to be fooled by these pieces of paper, because they do NOT guarantee a puppy will not develop hip dysplasia.
+OFA certifications alone do very little in guaranteeing anything, so don’t allow yourself to be easily convinced by these pieces of paper alone, because they simply cannot guarantee a puppy will not develop hip dysplasia as it is not a “genetic” test.
+There are other things that greatly reduces the risk of hip dysplasia, such as responsible breeding, diet, exercise, waiting to spay/neuter, etc – but no pure bred dog will ever be 100% risk free for developing a genetic disease.
+That is just the cold hard truth.
 See our other article on this, Why We Don’t OFA Certify Our Dogs.
 Puppy Mills also tend to “always” have puppies available, but that might not be the best way to tell if a breeder is operating a “mill” style operation either.
 Alaskan Malamutes, if happy and healthy, and given a high quality of life, can have litters twice a year with no problem at all.
 It is actually being documented that females that are bred every cycle can statistically have healthier litters and puppies, have less chances of developing infections and other adverse events during pregnancy and delivery than those who are bred only once a year or sporadically.
 There is nothing wrong with a breeder waiting a year or more either, but do not just assume, simply because a breeder allows their healthy girls to have 2 litters back to back, that they are automatically a mill, or doing anything wrong.
 As long as a breeder does things right by their dogs, puppies, and the breed itself, they should never be labeled as a “mill” or “backyard breeder”.

 Please do plenty of research on the Alaskan Malamute breed FIRST, come out to visit, and/or really be sure that you are willing to provide a forever home and have the lifestyle, time, and financial means to properly care for a Malamute before considering owning one of our babies.
-Our agreement PROHIBITS any re-homing or abandonment to shelters, the puppy MUST come back to us and/or we must be informed if the puppy leaves your care.
+Our agreement PROHIBITS any abandonment to shelters, and we must be informed if the puppy leaves your care.
 Our pups, when available, are only sold to private individual buyers, NOT pet stores or any other “business”.
 Pups are not “our business”, they are our pleasure and joy, and we take our commitment to their health, happiness, and future very seriously.
 We want what is best for them, so if you are new to this breed, it is your duty to ensure you know what you are committing yourself to.
 These dogs often end up in shelters because people do not take the time to properly research the breed and then find out that it’s either too much for them to deal with or they just don’t want to put the time into them that they need.
 We are usually very lucky and often have qualified loving potential forever homes contact us about pups, and we are very grateful for this.
+This is a 12-14 year commitment, please do NOT take a puppy into your life unless you can GUARANTEE them a proper, safe, loving, caring, forever home.

+We are proudly a PACFA licensed facility, however this is our home, and not a business location.
+We recently obtained our licensing as we are planning to have additional litters starting in 2020.
 Our litters are born at least once a year to each of our healthy happy breeding girls, and are given instant love, affection, and human interaction.
-We have a young son who plays and socializes with the pups, and we also have a resident cat and even a pet duck, so the pups are familiar with both children and other pets at an early age.
+We have a young son who plays and socializes with the pups, and we also have a resident cat, so the pups are familiar with both children and other pets at an early age.
 This does NOT mean that you should not properly train your puppy to not chase or “kill” other animals, it just means they are used to being around other animals and have already started being taught how to co-exist.
-Moms are kept in a comfortable and well-protected environment indoors to reduce stress and to ensure the safety and well-being of the newborn pups.
+Moms are kept in a comfortable and well-protected environment indoors to reduce stress and to ensure the safety and well-being of her newborn pups.
 Later they are moved outdoors to secure kennels which are video monitored 24/7.
-They are fed a high quality diet (we currently feed our pups Diamond Naturals All Stages and Diamond Puppy) along with other supplemental foods such as eggs, local deer, antelope and other meats, certain fruits and veggies, clean Rocky Mountain well water, provided with proper pre/post veterinarian care, and are treated as the adored sentient family members that they truly are – from day 1.
+They are fed a high quality diet (we currently feed our pups Diamond Naturals All Stages and Diamond Natural’s Large Breed Puppy Lamb) along with other supplemental foods such as eggs, local deer, antelope and other meats, certain fruits and veggies, clean Rocky Mountain well water. provided with proper pre/post veterinarian care, and are treated as the adored sentient family members that they truly are – from day 1.

-We do not have flea or tick issues specifically where we live, but pups are inspected for any and all parasites regardless (especially worms) and are seen and/or treated by a qualified local veterinarian who is skilled and experienced with this breed.
+We do not have much of a flea or tick issue specifically where we live, but pups are inspected for any and all parasites regardless (especially worms) and are seen and/or treated by a qualified local veterinarian who is skilled and experienced with this breed.
 Our location is not as prone to many of the different parasites and problems as some other locations, as we live in a very dry cool/cold region, however we still take necessary precautions.
 Our pups receive individual health screenings, and will come with documentation of health status, along with their first set of shots.
 We handle worming through our use of Codex Food Grade Diatomaceous Earth, an effective daily treatment which is added directly to their food.
-We will also use mild chemical wormers such as Strongid as needed.
-This is something that you will need to continually monitor and be sure to stay up on as parasites go through different life cycles, and fecal exams are commonly known to lack accuracy due to this.
+We will also use mild chemical wormers such as Pyrantel or Fenbendazole as needed.
+Our families are asked to provide us results of their puppy’s fecal tests when they are seen by their veterinarian, and we have yet to have a puppy come back positive for anything after leaving our care.
+This way, we are able to confirm that our treatment protocol is working, and working WELL.
+Worming and watching for things like Giardia and/or Coccidia is something that you will need to continually monitor and be sure to stay up on as parasites go through different life cycles, and fecal exams are commonly known to lack accuracy due to this.
 What might not be evident one day, could manifest the next.
 This is why it’s imperative to act quickly if you suspect there is a problem, as puppies are very susceptible to parasites and viruses.
 We will never release a pup if we have reason to suspect or think that puppy is not in a healthy state or condition.
 We will hold the puppy back until we feel confident that we are releasing a healthy puppy.
 Please read this post as well for more information: Thinking about a Puppy?

 Local deposit holders are REQUIRED to visit either us at our home to meet the dogs, at least once prior to picking up their puppy.
 This is part of our screening process, as we want to be sure whoever is going to end up taking one of our pups fully understands the commitment involved.